sanee4ka/webcontent/README.md

 # WebContent

-WebContent is a Java library for retrieving content from a URL and download files.
+WebContent is a Java library for retrieving content from a URL and downloading files.

 ## Installation

-Download the [jar](https://github.com/Sanya056756/webcontent/tree/master/out/artifacts/webcontent) file and add it to your library list.
+Download the [jar](https://github.com/Sanya056756/webcontent/releases) file and add it to your library list.

 ## Usage